Carlton Fisk's 1975 World Series home run: Aftermath

 Facing the rival New York Yankees in the 1978 AL East Playoff, Fisk went 1-for-3 with a single in Boston's 5–4 loss to the Yankees.
 Some fans attributed Boston's 1978 loss to a rib injury sustained by Fisk.
 The same injury left Fisk on the sidelines for several games during the 1979 season, a year in which his primary position was designated hitter.

 Fisk was reportedly among a group of several Red Sox players who lobbied Boston management for players to be paid what they deserved, which made him none too popular with Haywood Sullivan, the Boston general manager.
 When Fisk's contract expired at the end of the 1980 season, Sullivan in fact mailed him a new contract, but put it in the mail one day after the contractual deadline.
 As a result, Fisk was technically a free agent and he signed a $3.5 million deal with the Chicago White Sox, beginning with the 1981 season.

 In 11 years with the Boston Red Sox, Fisk was selected to seven All-Star games, and batted .284 with 161 home runs and 568 RBI.
 He nearly had more RBIs than strikeouts, striking out only 588 times in 4353 plate appearances with the Red Sox, with an OBP of .356.

+Fisk's home run occurred 11 years and 6 days after the previous walk-off home run in the World Series, hit by Mickey Mantle for the Yankees in Game 3 of the 1964 Series.
+It would be just under 13 years until the next World Series walk-off homer, hit by Kirk Gibson in Game 1 of the 1988 Series.
+Those are the two longest stretches between walk-off home runs in the World Series since the first one was hit in 1949.

+Game 6 of the 1975 World Series became, at the time, the longest post-season game in terms of innings to be decided by a walk-off home run.
+No walk-off home run would be hit in the 12th inning or later of a post-season game until Tony Peña hit one in the 13th inning for Cleveland against the Red Sox in Game 1 of the 1995 American League Division Series.
+No walk-off home run would be hit in an inning later than the 12th inning of a World Series game until the Los Angeles Dodgers' Max Muncy homered in the 18th inning of Game 3 of the 2018 World Series, also against the Red Sox (Álex González of the Florida Marlins also hit a walk-off homer in the 12th inning, in Game 4 of the 2003 World Series against the New York Yankees.)